How to Invert a Picture? in 3 Easy Steps

 This relationship is fundamental in art, design, and photography.
 Understanding complementary colors helps you create visually harmonious designs and predict how an inverted color image will look.

 Looking for how to invert a picture on iPhone?
-There are two easy methods - using our free online tool or the built-in iOS features:
+There are two easy methods: using our free online tool or using built-in iOS features.

 Method 1: Use ImgOCR Online Tool (Recommended)